karthika-sivakumar/DSA-Java/DailyLog.md

 ### Notes
 - Kadane’s algorithm is an important concept for interviews.
 - Writing brute force first makes it easier to understand optimized solutions later.

+---

+## 📅 26 Dec 2025

+### Topics Covered
+Stack

+### Problems Solved
+- Valid Parentheses
+- Valid Parenthesis String

+### Key Learnings
+- Stack helps in checking matching opening and closing brackets.
+- For valid parentheses, every opening bracket must have a correct closing one.
+- Order matters while popping elements from the stack.
+- Valid Parenthesis String is slightly tricky because of the wildcard *.
+- * can act as an opening bracket, closing bracket, or empty.
+- Understanding edge cases is important in bracket problems.

+### Notes
+- Stack is very useful for validation-type problems.